Follow up with an email or LinkedIn message.

 - your professional body: if you’ve joined a professional institution as a student (and it’s a really good idea to do so), you’ve got a lot of opportunities to network.
 Join discussions on LinkedIn and other social networks to connect with industry professionals.
 If your institution runs a group for students and recent graduates, join it and get involved with their activities.
 For example, the Royal Institution of Chartered Surveyors facilitates RICS Matrics, a formal group for students and surveyors with fewer than ten years’ experience.

-- visiting professors and speakers from industry: there is nothing to stop you emailing them afterwards to thank them for their talk and to ask them further questions about it.
+- visiting professors and speakers from industry (even if they have delivered lectures virtually): there is nothing to stop you emailing them or messaging them on LinkedIn afterwards to thank them for their talk and to ask them further questions about it.
 This could be the start of an ongoing conversation and relationship.

 Of course, if you have done work experience in the industry, keep in contact with your line manager and any colleagues you get on well with.
 And if you don’t have any relatives or family friends in the industry, it’s still worth chatting to them about your job hopes.
 You never know whom they might know.

-- on-campus recruitment events and networking events arranged by your department
+- virtual recruitment and networking events arranged by your university

-- off-campus careers events, such as the TARGETjobs Future Female Engineers event
+- other career events, such as the now virtual TARGETjobs Future Female Engineers event

-- at talks and networking evenings arranged by your professional body
+- virtual talks and networking events arranged by your professional body

-Before you attend, see if you can gain an attendees’ list so that you can do some research.
+Before you ‘attend’ an event, see if you can gain an attendees’ list so that you can do some research.

 Tips and tricks for effective networking include...

 Keep your introduction simple.
-Maintain eye contact and smile and say something like ‘Hello, I’m Jane Smith and in my penultimate year of a civil engineering degree at Smith University.’
+If you are talking into a camera, act as you would in person: maintain eye contact, smile and say something like ‘Hello, I’m Jane Smith and in my penultimate year of a civil engineering degree at Smith University.’
+If you will be typing into a message box, have your similar introduction ready so that you can copy and paste it across.

-If you are an introvert focus on one person at a time and try to give yourself breaks (such as nipping to the loo).
+If you are an introvert or not good with lots of screen time focus on one person at a time and try to give yourself breaks from the screen..

 Have good opening topics of conversation.
 These will partly be decided by your research but, depending on the context and the nature of the event, non-contentious opening questions include: